 Wondering if lactose intolerance may be the culprit behind your tummy troubles?
-In this article, we'll talk about what lactose intolerance is, how it's tested, and how to manage your daily symptoms if you have it.
+In this article, we'll talk about what lactose intolerance is, how to test for it, and how to manage your daily symptoms if you have it.
 Here's to understanding lactose intolerance and IBS!

 What is lactose intolerance?